 He then settled for a spot on the Cleveland Lumberjacks in the International Hockey League and when he scored 50 points in 56 games it caught the attention of the NHL Calgary Flames in 1998.
-He earned a spot on the team and debuted in October 1998 but had limited playing time.
-In 2000 under new management, the Flames let go of St. Louis to free agency.
+He earned a spot on the team and debuted in October 1998 but had limited playing time, and was sent back to the IHL after 13 games.

 All he’s heard was, “No Marti, you have to do it this way.
 No!
-Marti you have to do it that way!”
+Marti, you have to do it that way!”
 He was told he’s too short, he’s not good enough and his career had come to a crossroads.

-Marti St. Louis decided to do things his way and he found motivation in proving people wrong.
+Martin St. Louis decided to do things his way and he found motivation in proving people wrong.
 That’s not all he found, he also found success!
-He pressed in and his perseverance paid off by 2004 when he helped Tampa Bay Lightning win their first Stanley Cup title, it was a seventh game win against who else, the Calgary Flames, the team that gave him up to free agency not but four years prior.
-That same year Marti also won the Hart trophy and the Lester B. Pearson award.
+He pressed in and his perseverance paid off by 2004 when he helped Tampa Bay Lightning win their first Stanley Cup title!

+It was a seventh game win against who else, the Calgary Flames, the team that gave him up to free agency not but four years prior.
+That same year Marti also won the Hart Trophy and the Ted Lindsay Award.

 Marti says, “One of the hardest things in life is to maintain a level of excellence.
 Getting there is one battle but staying there is even harder.
 But with hard work and passion at some point dreams turn into reality.”

-Career Numbers: Games Played 1,134 | Goals 391 | Assist 642 | Points 1,033
+Summary: Games Played 1,134 | Goals 391 | Assist 642 | Points 1,033.

 I’m not talking about Canadian Whiskey, I’m talking about this beautiful die-cut rookie card of Hall of Famer Martin St. Louis.
-The crown shaped card front has gold foil accents, great action image and bold silver foil lettering across the bottom.
+The crown-shaped card front has gold foil accents, great action images, and bold silver foil lettering across the bottom.

 As of the date of this post raw copies can be purchased for $2.00-$5.00; graded mint copies (9’s) sell in the $25.00-$35.00 range.

-The card front gives us an action photo and lots of color but I’m not quite sure what’s going on here.
-To me the overall theme is watered down a bit.
+The card front gives us an action photo and lots of colors but I’m not quite sure what’s going on here.
+To me, the overall theme is watered down a bit.
 Maybe that’s it, Ice and Calgary Flames gives us blue melted water?!
 I don’t know.

 As of the date of this post raw copies can be purchased for a couple of bucks; no recent nor relevant pricing for graded copies found.

 Now if Rico was a Hall of Famer too it might be something cool but this is not the case for most of these.
 Card backs don’t give us much probably because there’s not much room.

 As of the date of this post raw copies can be purchased for a couple of bucks.
 No recent nor relevant pricing for graded copies found.

 This is a 420 card set split up into two series.
 Marti can be found in series two packs.
-Due to Upper Deck’s dominance of hockey cards this would be St. Louis most popular rookie card among collectors.
+Due to Upper Deck’s dominance of hockey cards, this would be Martin St. Louis most popular rookie card among collectors.